zecookiez/AdventOfCode2020/README.md

 - Day 1: Site went down, and apparently I did not refresh it fast enough.
 - Day 3: Kept the extra newlines in the data, immediately regretted my decision.
 - Day 9: Two lessons learned: always preprocess input, and always go for the simpler solution (unless it's too slow but I should've checked).
+- Day 10: Should've read the end of the problem first, because I solved the wrong problem for part 1.

 ## Tasks